azutoolkit/schema/README.md

 This is WIP.

-Create a module that extends from Validation.
+Create a module that extends from contract Validators module.

 ```crystal
 module Validators